H2OKing89/shelfr/docs/reference/naming/NAMING_FOLDER_FILE_SCHEMAS.md

 New audiobook releases (especially from publishers like Seven Seas Siren) may have incomplete metadata in Audnex for the first 1-2 weeks.
 When this happens:

 1. **Standalone treatment:** Book is processed without series info
-2. **Automatic backfill:** When Audnex later adds series metadata, `mamfast series-refresh` can update the internal cache and regenerate MAM JSON
+2. **Automatic backfill:** When Audnex later adds series metadata, `Shelfr series-refresh` can update the internal cache and regenerate MAM JSON
 3. **No torrent changes:** Live torrents and seeding files are not affected by metadata updates

 **Example - New Release Without Series:**